 - Cinnamon and Rosemary Roasted Sweet Potatoes

-- 1 yellow bell pepper, cut into small dice
+- 1 yellow bell pepper, cut into large dice

-- 1 red bell pepper, cut into small dice
+- 1 red bell pepper, cut into large dice

-- ½ onion (I prefer red or sweet onions), finely diced
+- 1/2 onion (I prefer red or sweet onions), cut into large dice

 - 2 Tbsp fresh dill* (can sub rosemary, basil, or cilantro)

-- In a large bowl, combine potatoes, bell peppers, zucchini, and onion.
+- In a large bowl, combine potatoes, bell peppers, and onion.
+Sprinkle seasonings and fresh herbs over veggie mixture.
 Drizzle with olive oil and stir to coat.
-Sprinkle seasonings over veggie mixture and stir to evenly distribute.

 - For a crispier finish, divide mixture between two baking sheets.